telerik/document-processing-docs/libraries/radziplibrary/overview.md

 # Overview

-With **RadZipLibrary** you can compress and combine files in ZIP archives, browse and extract files from existing ZIP archives and compress streams for easy file shipping and reduced storage space.
+With **RadZipLibrary** you can compress and archive images, DOCX or PDF files with **Telerik ZipLibrary**.
+You can create and edit new ZIP files or load and extract data from existing ZIP archives.
+Includes support for large files, encryption and more.

 ![ZipLibrary](images/zip-library-overview.png)

 You can compress data like images, DOCX or PDF files and send them over the wire.
 Thus, you will achieve fast and secure transactions.
 ![Zip Library Overview 01](images/ziplibrary-overview.gif)

+## Key Features

 This is a list with short descriptions of the top-of-the-line features of Telerik's __Zip Library__ control:

 * **Easy to use API**: The library exposes flexible and easy API to provide you with full control over the compressed data.
 The [extension methods]({%slug radziplibrary-zipextensions%}) allow you to implement the most common scenarios in a single line of code, like creating zip file from folder or extracting it.